 Vendors: appointing an agent

 A vendor can sell their own property without engaging an estate agent, although they need to employ an agent to conduct a formal auction, if they want to hold one.
-There is a great deal of work in arranging advertising, finding a buyer and handling the paper work; most vendors employ an estate agent to do this for them.
 Individuals who act as estate agents must be licensed.
 The licensing body is the Business Licensing Authority (BLA) (see “Contacts”).

 In Victoria, the BLA, together with the Estate Agents Council, regulates estate agents’ activities and trust accounts, administers the estate agents’ guarantee fund (which repays clients when estate agents or their staff steal money held in trust) and investigates complaints.
 The Real Estate Institute of Victoria (REIV) is the representative body of estate agents practising in Victoria; most practising agents are members of REIV.